flightphp/core/README.md

     //
     $db = Flight::db();

-You can also define a callback that will be executed immediately after class construction.
+If you pass in an additional callback parameter, it will be executed immediately after class construction.
+This allows you to perform any set up procedures for your new object.
+The callback function takes one parameter, an instance of the new object.

     // The callback will be passed the object that was constructed Flight::register('db', 'Database', array('localhost', 'mydb', 'user', 'pass'), function($db){